 Undergraduate Departments & Programs

 Aeronautics focuses on systems that operate in the Earth's atmosphere and Astronautics on those operating in space.
 Within each division, your choice of a career path can take you on a journey through widely varying disciplines as you advance through the ranks of an organization

 Biomedical Engineering is an interdisciplinary field in which engineering principles and tools are applied to solve biomedical problems.
 By its very nature, it is broad and requires a depth of understanding in engineering as well as in physiology and other biological sciences.
 Biomedical Engineering plays an increasingly important role in medicine and in projects that range from basic research in physiology to advances in biotechnology and the improvement of health care delivery.

-The Bachelor of Science degree in Civil Engineering emphasizes the study of engineering principles and the application of scientific knowledge and technology for the betterment of humankind.
+The Bachelor of Science degrees in Civil Engineering and Environmental Engineering emphasize the study of engineering principles and the application of scientific knowledge and technology for the betterment of humankind.
 The program stresses the team design concept and systems approach to problem solving.

 The Computer Engineering major is an interdisciplinary program resting on the foundations of two departments: Computer Science and Electrical Engineering.

 The Computer Science Department educates students in the disciplines of computer science and software engineering, and teaches them to apply their education to solve practical problems in a socially responsible way.
 Pursuant to the department's educational mission, faculty engage in research and professional development that allows them to remain current in their fields and to provide technological leadership to the university community

 The Cal Poly Electrical Engineering Department serves many undergraduate and graduate students.
 With its large number of laboratory classes and high degree of instructor-student interaction, the Department is able to achieve the Cal Poly motto: 'Learn by doing'